LukeyBSystems/deepstatsdocs/docs/gettingStarted.md

 Then in the toolbar at the top of the Unity Editor, Tools -> DeepStats -> Initialise Scene.
 This will add a DeepStatsManager gameObject.

-Open DeepStatsManager, drag your stat properties Scriptable Object into the reference slot.
+Open DeepStatsManager, drag your StatProperties Scriptable Object into the reference slot.

 ### Step 5: Create a script with DeepStats on it